 At Temple University, the academic year begins with the fall semester, followed by the spring semester, and ends with summer sessions.
 The summer is considered a “trailer” for the majority of undergraduate and graduate programs at the University.

-Summer financial aid will be limited if you have already used your eligibility during the fall 2016 and spring 2017 semesters.
-For example, if you borrowed your annual direct loan limit during the preceding fall and spring semesters, you have no further eligibility for summer.
+Summer financial aid will be limited if you have already used your eligibility during the fall 2017 and spring 2018 semesters.

 In order to be considered for summer financial aid, students must meet the federal and university aid eligibility requirements.
 Note- A student’s Satisfactory Academic Progress (SAP) status is reviewed after spring grades are posted and can impact summer financial aid eligibility.